Stainless Steel Baby Bottles: Safer than Plastic?

 Results of our Stainless Steel Baby Bottle Testing

 We found several great stainless steel baby bottles for our hands-on tests.
 There are over a dozen options currently on the market, and we got our hands on them and tried them out.
-We heated them, cooled them, shook them upside-down, dishwashed them, dropped them, and used them to feed two babies (one 3 months, one 11 months).
+We heated them, cooled them, shook them upside-down, dishwashed them, put them in our bottle sterilizer, dropped them, and used them to feed two babies (one 3 months, one 11 months).
 Below we list the best stainless baby bottles we found, and then provide some more detailed reviews of each option.
 As always, if you have any questions or comments, send us a message via our Facebook page!
+And be sure to check out our full baby bottle buying guide and annual reviews to find the best baby bottles.

 The Pura Kiki stainless baby bottles really stood out in our testing.
 There are so many things to love about them.
 First, they use both the stainless steel bottle itself but also a stainless nipple collar, reducing the amount of plastic that comes in contact with the milk.
 Second, it includes a comfortable silicone sleeve on the outside that helps make the bottle grippier to help older babies hold on, but also reduces condensation.
 The sleeve is removable and you can swap it out for different colors.
 Also helpful for babies is the slight hour-glass contour of the bottle.
 Third, it has graduated lines on the inside so you can peek inside and see how much breast milk or formula remains.
 As with all of these, they are sort of difficult to use and read, but that's just what happens with bottles that aren't transparent.
 It uses #304 stainless steel on both the bottle and the collar, and the nipple itself is silicone.
 We tried out different flow rates and they worked quite well, and we thought that the vented nipples did a decent job preventing gas and reflux.
 One of the challenges with a stainless steel baby bottle is getting a good venting system, but these nipples do a pretty good job with that.
 Fourth, we liked that it is dishwasher safe and has a wide enough neck opening that it was easy to clean with a typical bottle brush.
 Note that it is available in 4-ounce and 8-ounce sizes.
 It's a bit expensive, coming in just under $20 per bottle, but we think it's worth it for the high quality build and reliability.
 There really wasn't much to dislike here.
 The only thing we didn't think was great was the nipple itself, which seemed a bit flimsy, and the fact that you really had to tighten down the collar to prevent leakage.
 Outside of that, this is a top-rated stainless steel baby bottle that is worthy of this position on our list!
 Interested?
 Check out the Pura Kiki Stainless Baby Bottles here.